Perry Como: Film career

 Como's Hollywood-type good looks earned him a seven-year contract with 20th Century-Fox in 1943.
 He made four films for Fox, Something for the Boys (1944), March of Time (1945), Doll Face (1945), and If I'm Lucky (1946).
 He also appeared in a single film for Metro-Goldwyn-Mayer, Words and Music (1948).
 Como never appeared to be truly comfortable in films, feeling the roles assigned him did not match his personality.

 A Hollywood press agent sought to alter Como's life story by changing his previous occupation from barber to coal miner, claiming it would make for better press.
 Fred Othman, a Hollywood columnist, publicly stated that he believed Como the barber was just a publicity gimmick.
 Como gave him a shave and haircut at the Fox Studios barber shop to prove him wrong.
 In 1985, Como related the story of his first film role experience in Something for the Boys.
 He sat ready to work in his dressing room for two weeks without being called.
 Como spent the next two weeks playing golf, still not missed by the studio.
 It was five weeks before he was actually called to the set, despite the studio's initial urgent report for work notice.
 When Como finally appeared, the director had no idea who he was.

 At the time Como was signed, musical films were on the wane and he became a studio contract player, where the actors or actresses worked only when the studio needed to fill out a schedule.
 Though his last film, Words and Music, was made for prestigious Metro-Goldwyn-Mayer, Como fared no better.
 Less than two weeks before the film's release, Walter Winchell wrote in his syndicated column, "Someone at MGM must have been dozing when they wrote the script for Words and Music.
 In most of the film Perry Como is called Eddie Anders and toward the end (for no reason) they start calling him Perry Como."
 Como asked for and received a release from the remainder of his MGM contract later the same year.
 Quoting Como, "I was wasting their time and they were wasting mine."

 Como's comments during a 1949 interview were prophetic, as far as his success was concerned.
-At the time he was doing the Chesterfield Supper Club on both radio and television, "Television is going to do me a lot more personal good than the movies ever have ...
+At the time he was doing the Chesterfield Supper Club on radio and TV, "Television is going to do me a lot more personal good than the movies ever have ...
 The reason should be obvious.
 On television, I'm allowed to be myself; in pictures, I was always some other guy.
 I come over like just another bum in a tuxedo."
-After he began appearing regularly on television, Como was offered some film roles that interested him, but there was just never enough time to pursue any film work.
+After he began appearing regularly on television, Como was offered some film roles that interested him, but there was never enough time to pursue any film work.